Braingenius2/react-todo-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 First of all, a big thanks to Ibas Majid.
-Following his tutorial, a step-by-step guide to building the fantastic project (source: https://ibaslogic.com/react-tutorial-for-beginners/), led to this amazing project.
+Following his tutorial, a well curated guide to building the fantastic project (source: https://ibaslogic.com/react-tutorial-for-beginners/), led to this amazing project.
 I learned a ton!

 I would also like to thank Microverse and myself for guiding me on this journey to becoming a developer!